Christ-Mind-Teachings/cmi-jsb/_til/chap16.md

 ---

-You, who are still holding to the idea, taught in various teachings, that I will provide a "Master" or Divine Teacher for each aspirant towards union with Me, hear My Words.
+You, who are still holding to the idea, taught in various teachings, that I will provide a &ldquo;Master&rdquo; or Divine Teacher for each aspirant towards union with Me, hear My Words.

 It is true I have permitted you in the past to delve into all kinds of